Sheridan (brand)

 Sheridan is an Australian textile brand known for its premium homewares, particularly bed linen and towels.
 Established in 1967 by entrepreneur Claudio Alcorso, the brand has become synonymous with high-quality fabrics and Australian design.
-Sheridan is currently owned by Hanes Australasia, a subsidiary of Hanesbrands.
+Sheridan is a subsidiary of Hanes Australasia.

 History

-Origins: Silk & Textile Printers Pty Ltd
+Origins: Silk & Textile Printers

 Sheridan traces its origins to the establishment of Silk & Textile Printers Pty Ltd in 1939.
 Founded in Sydney by Orlando and Claudio Alcorso, along with Paul Sonnino, the company initially operated from a factory in Rushcutters Bay.
 By June 1940, the first printed materials were delivered to customers.